SymfonyCasts/symfony6/sfcasts/ep1/directories.md

 these libraries... which is really just a way of saying that Composer downloaded these libraries into the `vendor/` directory.

-Symfony itself is actually a collection of a bunch small libraries that each solve a specific problem.
+Symfony itself is actually a collection of a bunch of small libraries that each solve a specific problem.
 In the `vendor/symfony/` directory, it looks like we already have about 25 of these. *Technically* our app only requires these six packages, but some of *those* packages require *other* packages... and Composer